boombatower/tumbleweed-cli/README.md

 The repo URLs are effectively the only part of the `libzypp` configuration that is being changed.
 This keeps the workflow changes to a minimum.

+## Tumbleweed review

+You can find a scored review of each snapshot under: http://review.tumbleweed.boombatower.com/